-Roni Gillenson: M-A brought someone in from San Francisco, where most of the schools actually have wellness centers dealing with health, mental health and overall wellness of students.
-She's now the coordinator of student support services at M-A. Several community organizations are involved, whether it's physical health, housing, jobs for kids, food bank or mental health, and ACS is part of that.
-So there's an emphasis on, 'This is part of school; this is what we do.'
+Roni Gillenson: M-A brought in someone from San Francisco, where most of the schools actually have wellness centers dealing with health, mental health and overall wellness of students.
+She's now the coordinator of student services at M-A. Several community organizations are involved, whether it's physical health, housing, jobs for kids, food bank or mental health.
+And ACS is part of that.
+So there's an emphasis on, 'This is part of school, this is what we do.'
 It's kind of like case management for kids who need it, so there's more of an emphasis on that.

-Palo Alto Weekly: When it gets right down to it, there are certain levers we as a district could do by fiat that would automatically have an immediate impact on some of this. ...
+Bill Johnson: In Palo Alto you definitely have the segment of the community of parents that will pull out all the stops to get Johnny into the best possible college.
+That's what it's all about, and Johnny can put up with a lot and is going to have to push through and he'll do just fine.
+Then you have those with the perspective you've just articulated.
+I wouldn't even venture to guess which segment is the majority.
+How do you as a school board, school superintendent and principals of these schools ever chart a path that's not just a giant compromise?
+How do we organize a discussion around this point if we're not willing to, say, put on the table the question of limiting the number of AP classes a kind can take.
+When it gets right down to it, there are certain levers we as a district could do by fiat that would automatically have an immediate impact on some of this.
 Limiting the number of AP classes a student could take is probably the most dramatic example.
-There would be a segment of the community who would scream like crazy, and another that would say, 'Hallelujah, it's about time.'
+There would be a segment who would scream like crazy, and another that would say, 'Hallelujah, it's about time.'
 How do we move toward common consensus on this type of cultural issue?

 Becky Beacom: That dialogue has been going on for years with people right across the street at Stanford, and it actually has turned into action in other communities.
-Clearly I'm representing health care here, but what I've learned by being part of these efforts — because this is a health issue — is there's a fear.
+I think that is part of the challenge.
+Clearly I'm representing health care here, but what I've learned by being part of these efforts -- because this is a health issue -- is there's a fear.
 Our formula has been pretty good so far.
 We get kids into colleges, and we don't want to mess with that.
-But what's coming out of Stanford — the Challenge Success program — is that not only can you reduce stress, but you can increase engagement and learning.
+But what's coming out of Stanford -- the Challenge Success program -- is that not only can you reduce stress, but you can increase engagement and learning.
 That's the point.
 A lot of people forget that.
-The point was not just about reducing stress but about falling back in love with school and creativity and passion.
+The point was not just about reducing stress, but about falling back in love with school, and creativity and passion.
 Other districts have made changes.
-Even if you took the recent tragedies off the table, this teacher could still write this same article based on lots and lots of kids who are turned off of school, who say, 'I'm not playing that game, I can't even start to play that game,' and their life takes a different trajectory.
+Even if you took the recent tragedies off the table, this teacher could still write this same article based on lots and lots of kids who are turned off of school, who say, 'I'm not playing that game; I can't even start to play that game,' and their life takes a different trajectory.

-Philippe Rey: There's a reason all of us come here to Silicon Valley — we know it's competitive, the brains are here, the careers and so forth.
+Philippe Rey: There's a reason all of us come here to Silicon Valley: We know it's competitive; the brains are here, the careers and so forth.
 Maybe it's something we all accept as a package.
-We come here; it's going to be competitive.
+We come here, it's going to be competitive.
 What we're hearing now from the kids we heard 20 years ago.
-We need to develop systems where we can better identify the loner, the quiet one, the one who doesn't fit the mold in order to help them meet their dreams and aspirations.
-But we're not going to stop technology; we're not going to stop progress.
+We need to develop systems where we can better identify the loner, the quiet one, the one who doesn't fit the mold in order help them meet their dreams and aspirations.
+But we're not going to stop technology.
+We're not going to stop progress.
 It's going to get even more competitive.

-Palo Alto Weekly: Isn't there a certain element that says, if there's something a student can do to be successful, if there's another thing they can do to move forward, they're going to do it?
+Bill Johnson: Isn't there a certain element that says, 'If there's something a student can do to be successful, if there's another thing they can do to move forward, they're going to do it?'
 Isn't that what we're seeing?
 The mountain's getting higher; more and more Sherpas are needed?